Walk Date: 11/02/2019

 Download the 2019 Washington, D.C.
 Walk SPONSOR AGREEMENT to learn more about the various sponsorship opportunities.
 With sponsorship levels starting at just $250, this is a perfect way for large and small businesses to play a role in making suicide prevention a priority in our community.
 All sponsors will receive marketing benefits and the sooner you sponsor, the more benefits you’ll receive!

 WE NEED YOUR HELP!
 Without volunteers, the Washington, D.C.
-Walk would not be possible and we are in need of both 2019 DC Walk Planning Committee Members as well as volunteers on the day of the walk on November 2nd.
+Out of the Darkness Walk would not be possible, and we are in need of both 2019 DC Walk Planning Committee Members as well as volunteers on the day of the walk on November 2nd.
 If you would like to join the Washington, D.C.
 Walk Planning Committee, please contact DC Walk Chair Kim Fischer Werner at Chair.DCWalk@gmail.com.
 If you will like to help at the event the day of the Walk, please SIGN UP TO VOLUNTEER HERE.

 Raise $150 by 11/02/2019 and receive an official Out of the Darkness Walk T-shirt!